Archive for March, 2011

 Strip-pieced Applique Tulip Quilt – WIP

-First I saw this vintage tulip quilt block on Flickr.
-A few days later, Kate (Empty Field) posted this fabulous vintage quilt top which she rescued and repaired.
+I recently noticed this vintage tulip quilt block on Flickr.
 Although I have way too many UFOs, and the last thing I need is a new project, I could not resist this wonderful pattern.
-At first I [...]
+At first I was thinking doll quilt, but all those seams in the strip piecing would make the tiny tulip pieces difficult…

 Vintage Hand Quilting Patterns